jam1015/vim-slime-ext-neovim/README.md

 ## Example Installation and Configuration Using [lazy.nvim](https://github.com/folke/lazy.nvim)

 Note that `vim-slime-ext-plugins` is necessary as a dependency.
-That plugin defines the `vim.g.slime_target_send`, `vim.g.slime_target_config`, `vim.g.slime_validate_config`, and `vim.g.slime_validate_env` variables.
+That plugin defines the `vim.g.slime_target_send`, `vim.g.slime_target_config`, `vim.g.slime_valid_config`, and `vim.g.slime_valid_env` variables.
 We set them to the proper functions defined to allow sending text to a neovim terminal, configuration of which terminal to send, and validation of the configuration and the Neovim environment.

 Be aware that the other configuration values here are the ones preferred by the plugin author, not the defaults.
 The default is for the `vim.g` variables to not exist, which has the same effect as `false`.